gentlespoon/SegFault/README.md

 # SegFault
 SegFault Project for UCR CS180 Software Engineering

-Currently hosted at [http://angda.info](http://angda.info) on Angda's personal server, may be eventually migrated to another domain name.
+Currently hosted at [http://angda.info](http://angda.info), may be eventually migrated to another domain name.

+## Features

+Sign Up

+Sign In / Sign Out

+Edit Profile

+Tags

 ## To do: